-We are the national voice of migrant and refugee women's health
+We are the national voice of migrant and refugee women's health in Australia

 An intersectional and feminist approach means seeing the many ways women's lives, health and decisions are impacted by overlapping social and institutional forces.

 Since 1978, we have worked for the recognition of migrant and refugee women as leaders, experts, agents for change, decision makers and active participants in their health and well-being.